hmrc/play-frontend-hmrc/README.md

 ### Using the components

-To use our components and helpers, you will first need to import them from their corresponding packages in `uk.gov.hmrc.govukfrontend.views.html.components`, `uk.gov.hmrc.hmrcfrontend.views.html.components` or `uk.gov.hmrc.hmrcfrontend.views.html.helpers`.
+To use our components and helpers, you will first need to import them from their corresponding packages in:
+* `uk.gov.hmrc.govukfrontend.views.html.components`,
+* `uk.gov.hmrc.hmrcfrontend.views.html.components`, or
+* `uk.gov.hmrc.hmrcfrontend.views.html.helpers`

 For most components, their parameters are encapsulated within view models, case classes that live within a subpackage of `uk.gov.hmrc(govuk|hmrc)frontend.views.viewmodels` and are aliased for use